 The area was planned and built as a “residential popular area” with solid urban criteria: many green areas, many gardens along the streets and in the courtyards and most of the buildings don’t reach more than 3-4 floors.

-All the streets of the area are names after people who have bound their names to the Roman culture, converging on the main road of the area: Viale dei Romanisti.
+streets of the area are names after people who have bound their names to the Roman culture, converging on the main road of the area: Viale dei Romanisti.
 The “Romanisti” are scholars of the Roman traditions and culture.
-The streets are named after Roman poets such as Adone Finardi, Giuseppe Berneri, Alessandro Barbosi, Camillo Peresio, Pietro Sommariva or after main characters of the popular Roman culture, like come Rugantino and Sor Capanna.
+The streets are named after Roman poets such as Adone Finardi, Giuseppe Berneri, Alessandro Barbosi, Camillo Peresio, Pietro Sommariva or after main characters of the popular Roman culture, like come

 THE PASTORAL PROGRAMME